Did you know that the average Canadian-including small business owners in Canada- pay 42.5% of their income in taxes? That’s a lot of money.

-Anything that you do to promote your company counts as a legitimate tax wrote off.
-If you paint your van or truck to promote your business you can claim it as a business tax write off.
+Anything that you do to promote your company counts as a legitimate tax write-off.
+If you paint your van or truck to promote your business you can claim it as a business tax write-off.

 If you run a corporation then you can claim it in your T2 form.
 Of course, if you chose to file your taxes with a chartered accountant you don’t have to worry about these forms and simply have to focus on listing all your promotional activities.

 Any other methods of promotion such as giving seminars, giving out company tokens such as stationary and mugs, and also creating flyers all come under promotion and can be written off.

 Any donations that you make through your business can be written off by the CRA.
 Once again, the charity has to be a registered Canadian charity if you want to receive this benefit.

 Most large charities in Canada offer a donation receipt when you pay them.
 You should keep the receipts safe as they will come in handy when it is time to file your taxes.
 Anything from hard cash to the mileage you travel with your vehicle when helping out a charity can be claimed.

 You might be surprised to know that the meals and entertainment you and your clients use through your business can also be claimed as well.
 So if you take a potential client out to dinner or lunch then the money spent there can be claimed.

 5. Amortization of Intangible and Tangible Assets

 Intangible assets such as patents, trademarks, customer service, Good Will and similar articles in Canada can be claimed as expenses.
 Tangible assets include machinery, buildings, and any inventory you have on hand.
 As the value of each article depreciates over the years you can claim the amount that is lost.